elenamorton/cli-tic-tac-toe/README.md

 As a user
 So as I can make a choice about the players order
 I'd like to be able to select the which players starts first

+As a user
+So as I can see the players moves on the game board I'd like to be able to select the players symbols they mark their moves
 ```